zlatnaspirala/api-mashine/README.md

 All rights reserved.

 <b>Disclaimer of warranty</b>
-    'Visual js' is provided "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of merchantability or fitness for a particular purpose.
+    'API Mashine' is provided "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of merchantability or fitness for a particular purpose.
     In no event shall the author of this software be held liable for data loss, damages, loss of profits or any other kind of loss while using or misusing this software.

 ### External LICENCE: